nonsenz/nonsenz.github.com/_posts/2014-07-17-owncloud-under-freebsd.md

 ## owncloud

-cretae the nginx config for owncloud. check <http://doc.owncloud.org/server/6.0/admin_manual/installation/installation_source.html#nginx-configuration> for more info. note that this installation will not cover ssl as i only use this in my local network.
+create the nginx config for owncloud. check <http://doc.owncloud.org/server/6.0/admin_manual/installation/installation_source.html#nginx-configuration> for more info. note that this installation will not cover ssl as i only use this in my local network.

      upstream php-handler {
              server unix:/var/run/php-fpm.sock;